ADA Compliance in 2020

 Being compliant is making a good faith effort towards accessibility on your website.
 Carefully crafting your website with accessibility in mind is the best thing you can do, and oftentimes this does more than just reckon with ADA:

 Compliance comes when good design standards are implemented, and good design standards lead to a world of benefit for you and your website.
 Good design will breed better SEO, which in turn increases your web visibility and presence.
-It turns out that many of the things you’re doing to help make your site accessible (like adding alt text or ANOTHER EXAMPLE) actually make it easier for SEO Spiders to crawl.
+It turns out that many of the things you’re doing to help make your site accessible (like adding alt text) actually make it easier for SEO Spiders to crawl.
 This, in turn, will lead more people to your website.
 Depending on the nature of your website, this could mean more customers, more donations, more members, or simply more curiosity surrounding your brand.
 You can’t lose!

 There are also a whole slew of plugins available that promise you ADA Compliance.
 Truth is, most of this will still require some work on your end to actually have some semblance of compliance.
 Some of the free plugins like WordPress Accessability Helper (WAH) can be very powerful and add to the user experience if your design is done with accessibility in mind from the get-go.
 Some plugins are paid, and depending on the size of your website or company you may think about using one of these or working with a design agency like Roundpeg to get what needs to done.